California Nevada Oregon

 The grape vines were just starting to show new growth.

 The rest of our day was a proper gastronomical feast.
 For us, no other food experience beats eating fruits and vegetables just picked from the garden.
 Therefore, our eyes lit up when we came across renowned chef Thomas Keller’s vegetable garden in Yountville.
-This garden supplies his restaurants across the street, The French Laundry and Bouchon Bistro, and is so meticulously arranged that we had to capture it from above with the drone (after obtaining permission).
+This garden supplies his restaurants across the street, The French Laundry and Bouchon Bistro, and is so meticulously arranged that it looks like the vegetables themselves are trying to impress you.
+We had to capture it from above with the drone (after obtaining permission, because we’re not monsters).
 Lunch was a no-brainer: we crossed the street and ordered some of those same vegetables at the Bouchon Bistro.
-Both the concept and the flavors were exceptional — “local food” takes on a whole new meaning in Napa!
+Both the concept and the flavors were exceptional — “local food” takes on a whole new meaning when “local” means “from the garden just across the street.”
+The vegetables tasted like they were still pondering their former life in the soil.

-Dinner was also a very pleasant experience.
+Dinner was also a very pleasant experience, though in a completely different way.
 Longtime friends David and Sylvia met us in Sonoma to enjoy some well-executed Portuguese dishes at LaSalette.
-This was the first time in a year that any of us had dined out with friends, and it felt almost like an ordinary pre-COVID evening out.
-We’re looking forward to more social activities and shared meals as vaccination rates increase.
+Because of the COVID-19 pandemic, this was the first time in a year that any of us had dined out with friends, and it felt almost surreal to be eating with actual humans, in person, face-to-face.
+It felt like a glimpse of normal life returning, and we’re looking forward to more social activities and shared meals as vaccination rates increase.

 - Breakfast: Bouchon Bakery